itsmeprincesharma25/DAA-Assignment-3/README.md

 - Both **Prim’s** and **Kruskal’s** algorithms successfully produced MSTs with **equal total costs**, verifying correctness.
 - **Kruskal’s algorithm** showed **slightly better performance** in sparse graphs.
-- For **dense graphs**, **Prim’s algorithm** tends to be more efficient due to adjacency-based selection.
+- For **dense graphs**, **Prim’s algorithm** tends to be more efficient.
-- The project demonstrates the trade-off between heap operations and union-find operations.
+- This project highlights the trade-offs between heap operations and union–find operations in graph optimization.

 ---

 ## 🧪 Testing Summary

 - **Correctness Tests**
   - Total cost of MST is identical for both algorithms.
-  - MST edges = V - 1 (no cycles).
+  - MST edges = V − 1 (no cycles).
   - Graph connectivity verified.
 - **Performance Tests**
   - Execution times measured in milliseconds.